“Louisa Martin draws a door to enter into the invisible: other knowledges, other affects, a different language. Inspiring and necessary!”

 Sculptural and sound works.

-Exhibited at a solo show of the same name, Cubitt, London, 2016, and a group exhibition at ...at least a provisional way to settle in one place..., Komisario Berriak, Artium and Montehermoso, San Sebastian, Spain
+Firs exhibited at a solo show, curated by Morgan Quaintance, at Cubitt, London, 2016, then group exhibition at ...at least a provisional way to settle in one place..., Komisario Berriak, Artium and Montehermoso, San Sebastian, Spain, with co-curator Sabel Gavaldon.

 Dress Rehearsal for a Lossless Body, 2018